 A Note on Shipping Delays & Customer Service – Nectar is currently in the middle of a severe order backlog.
 As a result, shipments have been delayed, some as many as 6 weeks, with most being delayed a few weeks.
-I reached out to Nectar’s CEO and founder to comment on these delays, to which he responded with the following:
+I reached out to Nectar’s co-founder to comment on these delays, to which he responded with the following:

 I think the best message to share with readers would be the honest message, that the NECTAR team did plan for growth, but were surprised by the dramatic surge of interest in NECTAR that occurred.
 We have used the back order period to expand and reinforce our manufacturing and add an East Coast fulfillment center.
 We will be fulfilling orders in real time following April 24th.
 We are deeply appreciative of the interest in NECTAR.
 We want to apologize for delays and thank those customers that still chose to order.
 We extended all back ordered customers a discount of $125 and two free pillows.
 We will continue this offer until we catch-up.

 Based on my conversations with Sleepopolis’ readers and Nectar’s founder it sounds like most of the longest delays came from orders placed in March.
 In any case, these delays have definitely resulted in many upset customers, and rightly so.